2025–26 Midlands Football League

-The 2025–26 Midlands Football League is the 5th season of the Midlands Football League, part of the Scottish football pyramid system.
+The 2025–26 Midlands Football League was the 5th season of the Midlands Football League, part of the Scottish football pyramid system.
+Dundee North End won the league for the third successive season, finishing eighteen points clear of their closest competitors.

 Background

-A new league format for 2025–26, saw the league split into two divisions of ten clubs – named the Midlands Premier Division and Midland First Division – from the previous league set up of one singular division of 20 clubs.
+A new league format for 2025–26 saw the league split into two divisions of ten clubs – named the Midlands Premier Division and Midland First Division – from the previous league set up of one singular division of 20 clubs.

-From the 2026–27 season, a new Lowland Football League structure will be introduced with two divisions each of 16 member clubs (plus any B teams) running concurrently known as Lowland League East and Lowland League West.
-As a result, the Midlands League will move to become a feeder of the Lowland League East; the 2025–26 season will be a transitional season with up to three teams from the Premier Division promoted to the Lowland League East.
-As of September 2025, only Tayport and Lochee United are eligible for promotion.
+From the 2026–27 season, a new Lowland Football League structure was announced to be introduced with two divisions each of 16 member clubs (plus any B teams) running concurrently known as Lowland League East and Lowland League West.
+As a result, the Midlands League moves to become a feeder of the Lowland League East; the 2025–26 season was a transitional season with up to three teams from the Premier Division promoted to the Lowland League East.
+Ultimately, only Lochee United were promoted, with Broughty Athletic and Tayport remaining in the Midlands League.

 Premier Division

 The Premier Division was formed from the 10 clubs that finished in the top half of the 2024–25 Midlands Football League.
+Dundee North End won the title for the third successive season, sealing the title on 6 May 2026 with a 2–0 win over Tayport; they were ineligible for promotion to the Lowland League East as they do not hold an SFA club licence.